|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 His companions chuckled.
 “Give the man a moment to explain, Tony,” Commander Koenig said.

 “As ye know,” McMurty began, “yer expressed desire for a natural atmosphere—no pressure domes, no forcefields—presented quite the puzzle for me ta solve.
 I regret that it has taken so long ta do that solvin’, and so appreciate yer patience.
 But now I have, and it is thanks in large part ta Lt.
-Hansen.”
+Seven.”

-Several of the gathered persons turned or looked to where Hansen stood at Captain Murphy’s right shoulder, an impassive expression on her lovely face.
+Several of the gathered persons turned or looked to where Seven stood at Captain Murphy’s right shoulder, an impassive expression on her lovely face.
 The engineer tried not to think about what he had done right after her words had finally gotten the creaky wheels of his brain moving—he still needed to apologize for his impulsive action.

 Clearing his throat, he continued with his presentation.
-“Last evenin’, Ms. Hansen asked me about my previous service with the Federation Border Patrol—more specifically, the Patrol’s duty o' clearin’ rogue asteroids from known spacelanes.
+“Last evenin’, Ms. Seven asked me about my previous service with the Federation Border Patrol—more specifically, the Patrol’s duty o' clearin’ rogue asteroids from known spacelanes.
 Well, she didn’t actually get ta finish the query, as the moment she mentioned asteroids I had meself an epiphany as ta how ta get yer moon ta spin.”

 McMurty indicated the screen.
 “The ‘flashing spots’ that Mr. Verdeschi noticed are asteroid movers—that is, they are modified Type-6 shuttlecraft engines, capable o’ achieving speeds up ta warp two.
 I have calculated that eight asteroid movers, placed equidistant around the moon’s equatorial line, shall be just enough ta get yer moon movin’.”